DTAbeyrathne/geo409-field-trip/README.md

 # GEO409 Field Trip - Maps
-Two maps are included for the class field trip, visualizing Kentucky's various landcover types and tree canopy coverage across UKy's central campus area.
+Two maps are included for the class field trip, visualizing Kentucky's various landcover types and tree canopy coverage across UKY's central campus area.

 ## Kentucky's Landcover Types
 Below is a map of selected landcover types for Kentucky and its counties.